 How does a California contractor bond work?

 The contractor's bond must be issued by an insurance carrier admitted by the California Department of Insurance.
 The insurance company issuing any surety bond, such as a California contractor license bond, will also be referred to as the “surety company” or the “bond company”.
 Contractor license bonds refer to the contractor as the Principal, the surety bond company as the Obligor, and the CSLB as the Obligee.

 Violations triggering a bond payout may include a contractor failing to pay employees or vendors, abandoning an uncompleted job or failure to repair faulty workmanship.

 Surety carriers will run a credit report as part of underwriting because the contractor ultimately must reimburse the surety bond company for any claims made on a contractor license bond.
 The credit check is a soft check, which will not impact your credit score.
-California Contractors Insurance Services works with several surety bond companies with varying risk appetites allowing contractors with bad credit to purchase the California contractor license bond for the lowest rates available in the marketplace.
+California Contractors Insurance Services works with several surety bond companies with varying risk appetites allowing contractors with poor credit to purchase the California contractor license bond for the lowest rates available in the marketplace.

 How does the wording of the California contractor license bond form impact the cost of the bond?

 The California contractor license bond is relatively favorable to the surety company, lowering the cost of the bond on balance.
 As detailed in the broader article on contractor license bonds, the primary text to consider in a contractor license bond surrounds (1) aggregate limits, (2) cancellation provisions and (3) forfeiture clauses.
 The California contractor license bond contains a $15,000 aggregate limit, a standard 30 day cancellation provision and does not contain any forfeiture clause.
 Further, the bond form specifically references California statutes related to contractor licensing clearly granting the surety company the right to recovery from the contractor on bond payouts.